React-All-Projects/React-Find-Movie/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Simple project for searching movies with dummy data.
 Please note that this project is not responsive and is intended for desktop display.
+Alternatively, you can view the result at this link: https://react-find-movie.vercel.app/